iamalexbrady/iamalexbrady.github.io/docs/_articles/the-subjectivity-belief.md

 For beliefs as foundational as the validity of subjectivity, Miraculous means are necessary.
 This is where Miraculous Transformation comes in.
-Given the Mind Training paradim of MT, foundational beliefs can be transformed by the willful act of a miracle.
+Given the Mind Training paradigm of MT, foundational beliefs can be transformed by the willful act of a miracle.

 The Subjectivity Belief - an unbelievable belief*